 As is common practice with a Green Bond, an independent expert has assessed the Dutch Green Bond.
 For the green bond in 2023, the DSTA updated the Green Bond Framework in order to ensure it is aligned with the new EU Taxonomy.

-The new green bond will cover all expenditures outlined in the Green Bond Framework, fulfilling the substantial contribution criteria of the EU Taxonomy as a minimum.
+The Green DSL 2044 will cover all expenditures outlined in the Green Bond Framework, fulfilling the substantial contribution criteria of the EU Taxonomy as a minimum.
 As the new additions to the EU Taxonomy contain –amongst others- criteria for Flood risk prevention and Nature-based solutions for flood risk prevention, the DSTA was able to fully map the Delta Fund expenditures against Taxonomy criteria.
-Even though these criteria are not yet formally in force, by aligning this Framework to these, the Netherlands emphasises its commitments to protect its citizens.
+By aligning this Framework to these latest additions, the Netherlands emphasises its commitments to protect its citizens.

 In addition to the “blue expenditures” also expenditures related to renewable energy, energy efficiency and clean transportation are covered under the Green Bond Framework.